cse110-fa22-group16/cse110-fa22-group16/specs/adrs/keyAndPieChart.md

 ## Context and Problem Statement

 * The point of the app is to reflect on the documentation of one's mental health.
-Thus, we need a key and pie chart on the calendar to make one's data more digestable.
+Thus, we need a key on the calendar to make one's data more readable.

 ## Decision Drivers

-* We have the time to implement these stretch features
+* We have the time to implement this stretch feature

 ## Considered Options

 * No pie chart, but key
+* Both pie chart and key

 ## Decision Outcome

-* Both pie chart and key
+* No pie chart, but key
-* Pie chart will be dynamic and show the current the breakdown of the colors and responses.
-None responses will not be included.
 * Key will be a mini version of the entry prompt

 <!-- markdownlint-disable-file MD013 -->